ibm-cloud-docs/vpc/pricing.md

 These discounted tiers provide you with a 10% savings for keeping instances running monthly versus hourly.
 This discount applies only to base hourly rates; it doesn't apply to software, storage, network, or other charges.

+Accelerated computing (GPU) instances aren't eligible for the sustained usage tier discount model.
+They are charged at a flat hourly rate.
+ {: note}

 #### Sustained usage example
 {: #sustained-usage-example}